inetrg/spoki/spoki/README.md

 ## Configuration

 Spoki uses a `caf-application.conf` file.
 Here's the outline for a conf file that would use two scamper instances to probe TCP.
-The URI for the data source must conform to the libtrace style.
+The URI for the data source must conform to the [libtrace formatting](https://github.com/LibtraceTeam/libtrace/wiki/Supported-Trace-Formats).
 As an example, use `int:INTERFACE_NAME` to listen on an interface.

 ```
 global {